Pluxbox/radiomanager-cli/docs/UserApi.md

 ## deleteUserById

-Remove user from station by Id
+Remove User from station by Id

-Remove user from station by Id
+Remove User from station by Id, will not actually delete a User record

 ### Example